 - 1. Place the caps in a HCL 30% bath for about ten minutes - 2.
-Transfer the caps into a methanol bath (do not rinse after the HCL bath with MiliQ water to avoid contamination) - 3.
-Leave the caps in the methanol bath from 6 to 8 hours - Take the caps out of the methanol bath and place them in a semi-closed (to allow evaporation) aluminium foil foiled container - 5.
-Place the caps to dry in a drier at 60°C for 2 hours or until completely dry - 6.
+Transfer the caps into a methanol bath (do not rinse after the HCL bath with MiliQ water to - 3. avoid contamination) - 4.
+Leave the caps in the methanol bath from 6 to 8 hours - 5.
+Take the caps out of the methanol bath and place them in a semi-closed (to allow evaporation) - 6. aluminium foil foiled container - 7.
+Place the caps to dry in a drier at 60°C for 2 hours or until completely dry - 8.
 Transfer the caps to a plastic bag and keep them sealed until needed

-TOC samples directly transfer, without filtration, to 40ml pre-rinsed (3x withfiltered water) glass vial (QEC 2112-40mlE) and filled up to 3⁄4 of its capacity.
-Thevialswerestoredinafreezerat-20°C.
+TOC samples directly transfer, without filtration, to 40ml pre-rinsed (3x with filtered water) glassvial (QEC 2112-40mlE) and filled up to the bottle neck.
+The vials are stored in a freezer at -20°C.